On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

-As before, we should check that these transformations do not affect vanished entries.
+} As before, we should check that these transformations do not affect {\cred the entries we have set to zero}.
 For the 1st column, \r{n+1}{j} is together with \r{2n+1-j}{n}, \c{j}{n+1}, and \c{n}{2n+1-j} ($j=2, \ldots n$).
-Since the $(n+1)$-th raw is already modified, \r{n+1}{j} only affects $(1,j)$.
+Since the $(n+1)$-th row is already modified, \r{n+1}{j} only affects $(1,j)$.
 Similarly, \r{2n+1-j}{n} affects only $(n,2n-j)$.
-Therefore, these operations do not affect vanished entries.
+Therefore, these operations do not affect {\cred the entries we have set to zero}.